FabricMC/fabric-docs/develop/items/custom-data-components.md

 As with anything else in your mod you will need to register your custom component using a `ComponentType`.
 This component type takes a generic argument containing the type of your component's value.
 We will be focusing on this in more detail further down when covering [basic](#basic-data-components) and [advanced](#advanced-data-components) components.

 Choose a sensible class to place this in.
 For this example we're going to make a new package called `component` and a class to contain all of our component types called `ModComponents`.
-Don't forget to call `ModComponents.initialize()` in your mod initializer.
+Don't forget to add a reference to this new class in your mod initializer so the components are registered.

 @[code transcludeWith=::1](@/reference/latest/src/main/java/com/example/docs/component/ModComponents.java)